Find a Physician Browse

 This financial strain prompted a coordinated partnership with our oncologists to investigate opportunities to reduce increasing financial losses in this service line.
 Our oncologists brought forward a proposed partnership with a for-profit, Florida-based, and publicly traded company that Administration determined would be unaligned with the values and mission of South County Health while also placing this critical community service at risk over the long term.

 Though we do maintain partnership in cancer care will be important for access to the most comprehensive cancer services, we do believe this care is best provided in a not-for-profit, charitable status.
 This decision created a divergence in perspectives regarding partnerships that might potentially bridge the ever-widening financial gap.
-Additionally, a recent convergence of coverage issues, provider transitions, and support-staff turnover created a perfect storm of staffing challenges at the provider level.
+Additionally, a recent convergence of coverage issues, provider transitions, and support-staff turnover created staffing challenges at the provider level that providers felt were untenable.

 We understand the community’s concerns, and the impact of losing a provider can have on patients, but please rest assured that South County Health and our new hematology-oncology physicians are committed to offering comprehensive cancer care to the community, and South County Health is taking assertive steps to make this transition as seamless as possible including providing details on where the departing physicians will be practicing: